wharfkit/website/src/lib/guides/SessionKit/getting-started-web-application.md

 This action is a call to the `transfer` action on the `eosio.token` contract.
 The `authorization` field is an array which is populated using the `session.permissionLevel` property to automatically template with.
 The `data` field on the action is the information required by the smart contract action, which is using the `session.actor` to specify the `from` field, and manually defining the rest of the required fields.

 This `data` is passed into the `transact()` call as `{ action: data }` to indicate it is a single action being performed for this transaction.
 If successful, the response from this call is returned as a [TransactResult](https://wharfkit.github.io/session/interfaces/TransactResult.html).
-If the process fails an `Error` will be thrown.
+If the process fails, an `Error` will be thrown.

 ## Persisting a Session

 At this point the application allows a user to authenticate with the application and also allows them to perform a transaction on the blockchain.
-However, there's no persistence of the session when navigating between different pages or upon page refresh.
+However, there's no persistence of the Session when navigating between different pages or upon page refresh.

-The `SessionKit` instance offers a method to `restore()` the last used `Session` which can be added to the page load event to solve this problem.
+The `SessionKit` instance offers a method to `restore()` the last used `Session`, which can be added to the page load event to solve this problem.

 ```ts
 const session = await sessionKit.restore()